astralway/phrasecount/README.md

 After all export transactions have run, the phrase counts in the Accumulo export table should be the same as those stored in the Fluo table.
-The following utility will iterate over the two and look for differernces.
+The following utility will iterate over the two and look for differences.

 ```
 mvn exec:java -Dexec.mainClass=phrasecount.cmd.Compare -Dexec.args="fluo.properties data dataExport" -Dexec.classpathScope=test